jpvantassel/sw-course/modules/1_processing/phase-shift.md

 ## Basic Concept

 This module summarizes the Phase-Shift Transform developed by Park et al.
 (1998) with further details presented in Ryden et al. (2004).
 The Phase-Shift Transform is used to convert measurements in the offset-time (x-t) domain to the circular frequency-phase velocity domain (w, c).
-As Park et al. (1998) detail in their paper, the Phase-Shift Transform was developed to provide improved resolution over the frequency-wavenumber (f-k) (Gabriels et al. 1987) and the slowness-frequency (p-w) (McMechan and Yedlin, 1981) approaches, particularly when relatively short arrays with only a limited number of receivers.
-For a sense of scale, two examples from Park et al. (1998) include a 48 m array with 24 receivers and a 15 m array with 32 receivers.
+As Park et al. (1998) detail in their paper, the Phase-Shift Transform was developed to provide improved resolution over the frequency-wavenumber (f-k) (Gabriels et al. 1987) and the slowness-frequency (p-w) (McMechan and Yedlin, 1981) approaches, particularly for relatively short arrays with a limited number of receivers.
+For a sense of scale, two arrays presented in Park et al. (1998) that are shown to perform better than the p-w transform include a 48 m array with 24 receivers and a 15 m array with 32 receivers.
 Importantly, Park et al. (1998) concede that when the number of receivers and length of the array increases the resolution of the p-w transformation improves to be similar to that of the Phase-Shift